aayushee/Textgraphs/ReadMe.md

-All our experiments were done with python 3.5 Miniconda environment.
+All our experiments were done with python 3.6 Miniconda environment.
+Make sure following packages are available in the environment with pip install: numpy, tqdm, scikit-learn, pandas, requests, urllib3, scipy, nltk, torch, torchvision.\
-For BERT model, the experiments were done on Google Colab GPU.
+For BERT Baseline Ranking, the experiments were done on Google Colab GPU.

 A) TF-IDF Ranking\
 Run baseline.py with the following parameters to generate tf-idf baseline ranking:\